MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 For each sales quote request, the sales order agent adds a "task" in the "Tasks" view for tracking, reviewing, and processing the quote into an order.
 A task can consist of multiple steps that make up a timeline of the entire process.

-## View sales order agent task timeline of steps
+## View timeline and details of steps

 From **Tasks** view, you can view the details of each step of task, in chronological order.
 Click on the task or select **...** (More options) > **Show Details**.